Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 For example, for a recent 9 am appointment - 20 minutes park, and drive time means leave home by 8:40 am.
 Getting ready time 30 minutes (shower, getting dressed, doing hair).
 I need to be in the shower by 8:10 am.
 Breakfast 15 minutes, so out of bed by 7:55am.
 Then my cushion time, set alarm for 7:45am and get up!

-If I am going somewhere I have never been, I use Mapquest for an estimated driving time, as well as a travel route.
+If I am going somewhere I have never been, I use a map program for an estimated driving time, as well as a travel route.
 If I have been there before, the planning process is almost automatic.

 By Jean L. from Buffalo, NY